 At NBC News, Woodruff was White House correspondent from 1977 to 1982.
-For one year after that she served as NBC’s Today Show Chief Washington Correspondent.
-She wrote the book, “This is Judy Woodruff at the White House,” published in 1982 by Addison-Wesley.
+For one year after that she served as NBC’s Today Show chief Washington correspondent.
+She wrote the book, This is Judy Woodruff at the White House, published in 1982 by Addison-Wesley.
 Her reporting career began in Atlanta, Georgia, where she covered state and local government.

 Judy is a graduate of Duke University, where she is a trustee emerita.

-She lives in Washington, DC, with her husband, journalist Al Hunt, and they are the parents of three children: Jeffrey, Benjamin and Lauren.
+Judy lives in Washington, DC, with her husband, journalist Al Hunt, and they are the parents of three children: Jeffrey, Benjamin and Lauren.